kseth/kharms/blogs/more-than-just-chatbots.md

 title: More than just chatbots
 description: Using context to build the future of in-app AI assistance
 ---
+# More than just chatbots
+## Using context to build the future of in-app AI assistance

 _Written in 2023 for Dopt (now a part of Airtable) as a part of a series on AI_

 ## Chatbots dominate in-app experiences